Natural Environment KRA

 Our action plan aims to reduce and/or offset emissions to reach net zero emissions by 2050.

 To help us achieve this, we committed to buying 100 per cent of contestable energy from renewable energy sources in 2022.
-We have also increased the number of hybrid vehicles in our fleet and started replacing our street lights with LEDs.
+We also increased the number of hybrid vehicles in our fleet and began replacing our streetlights with LEDs.

 Risk reduction